hanabi/hanabi.github.io/Reference.md

 * If an *Unknown Trash Ejection* touches multiple cards, only the focus of the clue must be trash.
 * Thus, if a *Unknown Trash Ejection*-style clue touches two or more trash cards, then it must be a *Discharge* instead.
 * *Unknown Trash Discharges* are "turned off" in the *Early Game* (since they conflict with *5 Color Discharges*).

+#### The 5 Color Discharge

+* This convention only applies in the *Early Game*.
+* The *Unknown Trash Ejection* has precedence over the *5 Color Ejection*, so it is not possible to perform a *5 Color Ejection* if there are any cards of that color that are already played or already discarded.
+* However, in the situation where there **are** cards of that color that are already played or already discarded, it is possible to perform the move as a *Discharge* instead of an *Ejection*.
+* For example, in 3-player game:
+  * Red 1 is played on the stacks.
+  * Alice clues red to Cathy, touching a red 5 on slot 3.
+  * Bob knows that normally, this would be a *Finesse* on the 5, indicating to Bob that he has the red 2, the red 3, and the red 4.
+However, since it is the *Early Game*, he also knows that it might be a *5 Color Ejection* instead, since those should take precedence over a *Finesse*.
+  * However, the problem with this interpretation is that if Bob blind-plays his *Second Finesse Position* card, then Cathy will think that it is an *Unknown Trash Ejection*.
+Since *Unknown Trash Ejections* have precedence over *5 Color Ejections*, Cathy will mark her red 5 as red 1, and the next time that Cathy needs to discard, she will discard the red 5.
+That would be quite bad.
+  * Instead, Bob knows that Alice must instead intend for Bob to blind-play his *Third Finesse Position* card as a *5 Color Discharge*.
+It is a red 2 and it successfully plays.
+  * From Cathy's perspective, if Bob had played his *Finesse Position* card in response to the red clue, then Cathy would know that it was a *Finesse* or a *Bluff*.
+If Bob had played his *Second Finesse Position* card in response to the red clue, then Cathy would know that it was a *Unknown Trash Ejection* (as a red 1).
+But since Bob blind-played his *Third Finesse Position* card, it must be the red 5.

 ### The Dump Truck